 If you're at risk of lymphedema — for instance, if you've recently had cancer surgery involving your lymph nodes — your doctor may diagnose lymphedema based on your signs and symptoms.

-If the cause of your lymphedema isn't as obvious, your doctor may order imaging tests to determine what's causing your signs and symptoms.
-To get a look at your lymphatic system, your doctor may use an imaging technique, such as:
+If the cause of your lymphedema isn't as obvious, your doctor may order imaging tests to get a look at your lymph system.
+Tests may include: